So this post is all about capers.

 There’s a complicated system in some countries (France mostly) which grades capers according to size.
 The smallest ones, nonpareils, come… you guessed it, from France.
 But the ones I get from Greece are bigger… on the way to exuberantly opening.
 And I think leaving the harvesting to the last minute in this way allows them to develop a bit more flavour.
 Nevertheless, mine is a minority opinion.

-The worst capers – preserved in liquid
+The worst capers – preserved in brine

 Unfortunately, most people only have access to capers preserved either in salt (which isn’t too bad, but they need a lot of rinsing), or in brine which is a crime.
 Worst of all, some are effectively pickled – preserved in vinegar and salt – these are truly gruesome.